 The Board received regular reports on the status of business results, business and function plans, resourcing, developments in the risk and regulatory environments, regulatory compliance, underwriting controls, actuarial and solvency matters.
+The Board reviewed and updated its responses to the Lloyd's Principles of Doing Business, with a focus on diversity, equity and inclusion matters.
+It approved the 2024 Syndicate Business Forecast and the annual whistleblowing report.
 One meeting each year is dedicated to the syndicate's business strategy.
 An annual effectiveness review was carried out and no material issues were identified.

 The Board has delegated a number of matters to committees.
-Each of the following committees has formal terms of reference and matters reserved to it.
-Each, with the exception of the CUAL Management Committee, includes non-executive directors in its membership, and reports to the Board regularly in respect of its remit.
+Each of the following committees has formal terms of reference and matters reserved to it and report regularly to the Board.

-The Audit & Risk Committee, which is comprised exclusively of non-executive directors, considered and made recommendations to the Board on areas including the validation of solvency calculations, reserving, internal controls, financial reporting, whistleblowing, actuarial matters and the external audit.
-In addition, it oversaw and advised the Board on emerging risk exposures including inflation and interest rate risk, resourcing pressures and the implementation plan to meet the Financial Services Authority's new Consumer Duty requirements.
+The Audit & Risk Committee, which is comprised exclusively of non-executive directors, considered and made recommendations to the Board on areas including the validation of solvency calculations, reserving, internal controls, financial reporting, actuarial matters, resilience and the external audit.
+In addition, it oversaw and advised the Board on emerging risk exposures including geopolitical risk and the management of resourcing pressures which improved throughout the year.
 It reviewed updates to the risk management framework, solvency and capital matters.
-It also ensured that business risks and controls were recorded and monitored and approved changes to the peer review risk criterion.
-David Furby ceased to be a member of the Committee in February 2022 when he became an executive director on receipt of regulatory approval for his role as CEO.
+It also ensured that business risks and controls were recorded and monitored.

-This Committee received reports from the compliance, conduct, actuarial and finance functions on a quarterly basis.
+This Committee received reports from the compliance, conduct, actuarial, finance and resilience functions on a quarterly basis.
 Other regular reporting included updates on the syndicate's "Own Risk and Solvency Assessment" metrics, which helps to provide an independent overview of management's assessment of risk, including performance against Board approved risk appetites.
-It also reviewed the Company's compliance with the new Lloyd's Principles of Doing Business which were introduced in 2022 and the completion of various CUAL Lloyd's returns and other regulatory requirements.
+It also reviewed the Company's compliance with the Lloyd's Principles of Doing Business and the completion of various CUAL Lloyd's returns and other regulatory requirements.
+The Underwriting Risk Committee reports on a quarterly basis to the Audit & Risk Committee, with a focus on underwriting strategy.

-In relation to the external audit process, the Committee monitored the nature and scope of work in the audit of the financial statements and other external reporting requirements.
-The Committee received regular reports from the External Auditor and the independent non-executive directors met regularly with the External Auditor without management being present.
+In relation to the external audit process, the Audit & Risk Committee monitored the nature and scope of work in the audit of the financial statements and other external reporting requirements.
+It received regular reports from the External Auditor and the independent non-executive directors met regularly with the External Auditor without management being present.

-In the case of the internal audit function, the Committee's role involved agreeing and monitoring, in conjunction with the group audit function, the nature and scope of work to be carried out by the internal audit team and the availability of sufficient resources.
-The Committee received regular reports from the Internal Auditor and the independent non-executive directors met regularly with the Head of Internal Audit without management being present.

-In addition the independent non-executive directors met with the Chief Risk Officer without management being present and the board evaluation results highlighted that the private sessions were a useful part of the annual meeting cycle.
+In the case of the internal audit function, this Committee's role involved agreeing and monitoring, in conjunction with the group audit function, the nature and scope of work to be carried out by the internal audit team and the availability of sufficient resources.
+It received regular reports from the Internal Auditor and the independent non-executive directors met regularly with the Head of Internal Audit without management being present.
+In addition, the independent non-executive directors met with the Chief Risk Officer without management being present.

-The Committee's role was aimed at providing assurance to the Board that the internal control systems, agreed by executive management, were appropriate for the prudent management of the business during the year and were operating as designed.
+The Audit & Risk Committee's role was aimed at providing assurance to the Board that the internal control systems, agreed by executive management, were appropriate for the prudent management of the business during the year and were operating as designed.
 At all times the Committee members were expected to challenge any aspect of these processes which it considered weak or generally poor practice.